 There may be a quick quiz after the drash/Torah stories, with some Fair Trade chocolate for those prepared to answer the quiz.
 Parents: let your children know; this is a great time to engage with our sacred stories.
 We are looking forward to celebrating Shabbat with you!

-Please RSVP to our signup genius list or call the Oseh office.
+Please RSVP to the signup genius link in the enews or call the Oseh office:301-498-5151.
 Let us know what you plan to bring in the comments section.
 All our potlucks are dairy.
 Suggested dishes include macaroni and cheese, deviled eggs, salads, tuna casserole, cheese or veggie lasagna, bean stew, rice dishes, curries and more.
 Don’t have time to cook?
 Bring a challah, hit the grocery salad bar or other wonderful premade options.
 You can even bring a veggie or cheese pizza.
 If you pick up a ready-made item, please check the ingredients list or ask about meat products.

 You can’t use the kitchen to heat your item but we do have a microwave behind the school office.
 Please also bring a serving spoon or knife to serve your dish.
 If possible, list the ingredients in your dish so those with allergies are aware.
 You may not use any nut products.

 - How many people participate?
 Thus far the range has been 20-70

 - Is this just for families with kids?
 No, we envision this as a multi-generational event

 - How many servings should I prepare?
 6-8 servings